boyleerock/Eyes-Tracking-s-Dataset-Generator/README.md

 # Eyes-Tracking-Dataset-Generator
-If you want to collect the dataset for eyes tracking by using YOLOv5, this program can automatically generate the trainging  dataset for YOLOv5 in 3 steps...
+If you want to collect the dataset for eyes tracking by using YOLOv5, this program can help!!!
+Here you can easily generate the trainging  dataset for YOLOv5 in 3 steps...

 <pre><code>git clone https://github.com/boyleerock/Eyes-Tracking-s-Dataset-Generator</code></pre>